For years decks were made primarily from wood. One of the main downsides of wood has always been its vulnerability to heat and moisture.

 1- Plank Density

-Wind, sunlight, rain, humidity, and dryness, as well as cold and warm weather extremes, directly affect the integrity of the material.
+Although not as fast as real timber, composite decking unprotected from the elements still tends to be affected by warping vulnerabilities because wind, sunlight, rain, humidity, and dryness, as well as cold and warm weather extremes, directly affect the integrity of the material.

-For instance, constant exposure to rain leads to quicker development of rot which ends up the deck beginning to experience curving.
+Perpetual exposure expedites the warping potential of the composite material.
+For instance, constant exposure to rain leads to quicker development of rot which ends up with the deck beginning to experience curving.

 3- Poor Joist Spacing

-However, the improper arrangement of joists does have a common downside of affecting the integrity of decks.
+There is, however, no one perfect method for joist spacing because every deck requires slightly different joist spacing.
+But the improper arrangement of joists does have a common downside of affecting the integrity of decks.

 4- Poor Deck Maintenance

 You can take many preventable, easy-to-take actions to extend the life of composite decks, but unfortunately, many people ignore them.